flatironinstitute/nifty-ls/README.md

 [finufft](https://finufft.readthedocs.io/en/latest/install.html#building-a-python-interface-to-a-locally-compiled-library)
 and
 [cufinufft](https://finufft.readthedocs.io/en/latest/install_gpu.html#python-interface),
 configuring the libraries as desired.
+Note that (cu)finufft is not bundled with nifty-ls, but is instead used through its Python interface.

 nifty-ls can likewise be built from source following the instructions above for best performance, but most of the heavy computations are offloaded to (cu)finufft,